Vol. 151, No. 23 — November 15, 2017

-Order Fixing the Day on which this Order is registered as the Day on which Part 3 of the Act Comes into Force
+Order Fixing November 27, 2017 as the Day on which Certain Sections of the Act Come into Force

-His Excellency the Governor General in Council, on the recommendation of the Minister of Justice, pursuant to section 16 of the Zero Tolerance for Barbaric Cultural Practices Act, chapter 29 of the Statutes of Canada, 2015, fixes the day on which this Order is registered as the day on which Part 3 of that Act comes into force.
+Her Excellency the Governor General in Council, on the recommendation of the Minister of Employment and Social Development, pursuant to subsection 467(1) of the Jobs, Growth and Long-term Prosperity Act, chapter 19 of the Statutes of Canada, 2012, fixes November 27, 2017 as the day on which sections 454 to 458 of that Act come into force.

 (This note is not part of the Order.)

 The Order fixes November 27, 2017, as the day on which sections 454, 455, 456, 457 and 458 of the Jobs, Growth and Long-term Prosperity Act, chapter 19 of the Statutes of Canada (the Act) come into force.

 The coming into force of sections 454, 455, 456, 457 and 458 of the Act make effective the amendments to the Old Age Security Act (OAS Act) that allow for the automatic enrolment of eligible individuals for the Guaranteed Income Supplement (GIS).

 These amendments to the OAS Act were made to relieve administrative pressures on the Old Age Security (OAS) program related to the aging population, while improving service delivery and ensuring that the program continues to meet the changing expectations of seniors.

 Automatic enrolment allows the Minister of Employment and Social Development Canada (ESDC) to waive the requirement for an initial GIS application if the Minister is satisfied that the person is entitled to the GIS at age 65, and can determine the amount payable.